 Near Lyle in Klickitat County, Washington — The American West (Northwest)

 Location.
-45° 39.835′ N, 121° 2.278′ W. Marker is near Lyle, Washington, in Klickitat County.
+45° 39.834′ N, 121° 2.27′ W. Marker is near Lyle, Washington, in Klickitat County.
 Marker is on Lewis and Clark Highway (Washington Route 14) near Avery Road, on the right when traveling east.
-This marker is at the Avery Overlook.
 Touch for map.
 Marker is in this post office area: Lyle WA 98635, United States of America.
 Touch for directions.